valyu-network/valyu-did/Valyu-DID-Method.md

 The DID Document represents a data object in the valyu network with the identifier did:valyu:data:{valyu-id}.

 - **Controller**: The data object is self-sovereign, signified by the controller being the data DID itself.
-- **Verification Method**: It incorporates a verification method with a key using the Secp256k1 elliptic curve.
-The controller for this verification key is associated with a user DID in the valyu ecosystem.
-- **Assertion Method**: This DID Document uses the previously mentioned verification method (#pk1) for generating zero-knowledge proofs on the data, ensuring data integrity and privacy without revealing the actual content.
+- **Authentication:** Utilizes the verification key for cryptographic authentication, ensuring the data's identity is verified when engaging in the data exchange protocol.
+- **Verification Method:** Specifies a Secp256k1VerificationKey2018 with the public key in hexadecimal format, confirming that all cryptographic operations are initiated and verified under the data's authority.
+- **Assertion Method:** The specified verification key is also used for generating cryptographic proofs (zk-SNARKs or similar zero-knowledge proofs) that support privacy-preserving authentication and authorization processes.
 - **Key Agreement:** Establishes an X25519 key agreement protocol to facilitate secure, encrypted communication and data transfer between the data object and authorized parties.
 - **Services**:
 	1. **Access Service**: Offers a direct link for secure data access, under specific polices, on the valyu network.